Doris Miller: Attack on Pearl Harbor

 Lieutenant Frederic H. White had ordered Miller to help him and Ensign Victor Delano load the unmanned number 1 and number 2 Browning .50 caliber anti-aircraft machine guns aft of the conning tower.
 Miller was not familiar with the weapon, but White and Delano instructed him on how to operate it.
-Delano expected Miller to feed ammunition to one gun, but his attention was diverted and, when he looked again, Miller was firing one of the guns.
-White then loaded ammunition into both guns and assigned Miller the starboard gun.
+Delano expected Miller to feed ammunition to one machine gun, but his attention was diverted and, when he looked again, Miller was firing one of the machine guns.
+White then loaded ammunition into both machine guns and assigned Miller the starboard machine gun.

-Miller fired the gun until he ran out of ammunition, whereupon he was ordered by Lieutenant Claude V. Ricketts to help carry the captain up to the navigation bridge out of the thick oily smoke generated by the many fires on and around the ship; Miller was officially credited with downing at least two hostile planes.
+Miller fired the machine gun until he ran out of ammunition, whereupon he was ordered by Lieutenant Claude V. Ricketts to help carry the captain up to the navigation bridge out of the thick oily smoke generated by the many fires on and around the ship; Miller was officially credited with downing at least two hostile planes.
 "I think I got one of those Jap planes.
 They were diving pretty close to us," he said later.
 Japanese aircraft eventually dropped two armor-piercing bombs through the deck of the battleship and launched five 18-inch (460 mm) torpedoes into her port side.
 When the attack finally lessened, Miller helped move injured sailors through oil and water to the quarterdeck, thereby "unquestionably saving the lives of a number of people who might otherwise have been lost".

 The ship was heavily damaged by bombs, torpedoes, and resulting explosions and fires, but the crew prevented her from capsizing by counter-flooding compartments.
 Instead, West Virginia sank to the harbor bottom in shallow water as her surviving crew abandoned ship, including Miller; the ship was later raised and restored for continued service in the war.
 On West Virginia, 132 men were killed and 52 were wounded from the Japanese attack.
 On December 13, Miller reported to the heavy cruiser (CA-35).